abpframework/abp/docs/en/index.md

 ## ABP Community

-The [ABP Community](https://community.abp.io/) website is a central place to publish articles and share knowledge about the ABP Framework.
+The [ABP Community](https://community.abp.io/) website is a central place to publish articles and share knowledge about the ABP.

 ## Blog

-Follow the [ABP Blog](https://blog.abp.io/) to learn the latest happenings in the ABP.IO Platform.
+Follow the [ABP Blog](https://blog.abp.io/) to learn the latest happenings in the ABP Platform.

 ## The Source Code

-ABP Framework's source code is hosted on GitHub.
+ABP's source code is hosted on GitHub.
 See [the source code](https://github.com/abpframework).

 ### Want to Contribute?

-ABP Framework is a community-driven open source project.
+ABP is a community-driven open source project.
 See [the contribution guide](contribution) if you want to be a part of this project.